petrsimunek/laravel-azure-middleware/README.md

 ## Routing

-`Route::get('/login/azure', '\RootInc\LaravelAzureMiddleware\Azure@azure')->name('azure.login');` First parameter can be wherever you want to route the azure login.
+`Route::get('/login/azure', '\petrsimunek\LaravelAzureMiddleware\Azure@azure')->name('azure.login');` First parameter can be wherever you want to route the azure login.
 Change as you would like.

-`Route::get('/login/azurecallback', '\RootInc\LaravelAzureMiddleware\Azure@azurecallback')->name('azure.callback');` First parameter can be whatever you want to route after your callback.
+`Route::get('/login/azurecallback', '\petrsimunek\LaravelAzureMiddleware\Azure@azurecallback')->name('azure.callback');` First parameter can be whatever you want to route after your callback.
 Change as you would like.

-`Route::get('/logout/azure', '\RootInc\LaravelAzureMiddleware\Azure@azurelogout')->name('azure.logout);` First parameter can be whatever you want to route after your callback.
+`Route::get('/logout/azure', '\petrsimunek\LaravelAzureMiddleware\Azure@azurelogout')->name('azure.logout);` First parameter can be whatever you want to route after your callback.
 Change as you would like.

 > NOTE: Only need the route names if configuring `redirect_uri` in the portal.